codinBabe/personal-page/README.md

-# A simple HTML and CSS Portfolio Task for Tech4dev.
+# A simple HTML and CSS Portfolio.
+I plan to build and add new more feature as i learn.